FAQ

 • Write access to QA repositories

-• Declaration of release candidates as stable or rejected
+• After deployment to QA, declaration of release candidates as stable or rejected

 • Testing and quality assurance